filamentphp/filament/packages/panels/docs/02-getting-started.md

     ->required()
 ```

-A few new methods on the text input were used in this example:
+A few new methods on the TextInput were used in this example:

 - `label()` overrides the auto-generated label for each field.
 In this case, we want the `Email` label to be `Email address`, and the `Phone` label to be `Phone number`.
 - `email()` ensures that only valid email addresses can be input into the field.
 It also changes the keyboard layout on mobile devices.